 Following on from my blog on making the most of remote consultations, I realised would be helpful to talk about the outcome patients should expect from a remote consultation.
 This blog is based on my clinical experience, on feedback from patients, carers and relatives, and on my ongoing experience of helping look after my mother who is at the end of her life.

-There are some simple things that that everyone should come away with at the end of a consultation.
+There are some simple things that everyone should come away with at the end of a consultation.
 If these areas have not been covered the consultation is incomplete.
 Don’t accept this.

 At the end of the consultation you must: